Unitary calculus: model Categories and convergence

 Let $\J^\mathscr{O}$ be the category of finite-dimensional real inner product subspaces of $\R^\infty$ with morphisms real linear isometries.
 There is a realification (decomplexification) functor $r: \J \longrightarrow \J^\mathscr{O}$ given by forgetting the complex structure, that is, $r(\C^k) = \R^{2k}$.
 Precomposition with $r$ gives a functor $r^* : \s^\mathscr{O} \longrightarrow \s^\mathscr{U}$, which we call pre-realification.

 Pre-realification has a left adjoint $r_! : \s^\mathscr{U} \longrightarrow \s^\mathscr{O}$ given by the left Kan extension along $r$, that is,

 \begin{thm}[Theorem F] The adjoint pair

 is a Quillen equivalence. \end{thm} \begin{proof} The right adjoint preserves acyclic fibrations (which are levelwise acyclic fibrations of based spaces, see \cite[Proposition 9.9]{MMSS01}) and fibrant objects.
 Moreover a standard cofinality argument shows that the right adjoint is homotopically conservative, that is, reflects weak equivalences.
 It is left to show that the derived unit of the adjunction is an isomorphism.
 Note that the left adjoint preserves coproducts.
 Then, since the stable model structure on unitary spectra is homotopically compactly generated by the unitary sphere spectrum $\mathbb{S}$ and both $\s^\mathscr{U}$ and $\s^\mathscr{O}$ are stable model categories, it suffices to show that the unit is an equivalence on the generator $\mathbb{S}$.
-Seeing this is simply a matter of applying the definition of the left Kan extension $r_!$ as a coend. \end{proof}
+Applying the left adjoint $r_!$ to the sphere $\mathbb{S}$, is equivalent to the functor $V \mapsto \mathbb{S}(c(V))$, where $c$ is the complexification functor, and the unit of the adjunction is equivalent to the map $\mathbb{S} \to r^*c^*\mathbb{S} = (c \circ r)^*\mathbb{S}$, which is readily seen to be a stable equivalence. \end{proof}